-When Darrel Dugger joined Facebook groups to network with other Black business owners at the beginning of nationwide lockdowns caused by Covid-19, he felt the countrywide groups made it too difficult to network on a local level, so he created his own.
+When Darrell Dugger joined Facebook groups to network with other Black business owners at the beginning of nationwide lockdowns caused by COVID-19, he felt the countrywide groups made it too difficult to network on a local level, so he created his own.

 Launched a week before 2020’s Juneteenth celebrations and titled Oklahoma’s own BOB, Dugger’s online group has amassed more than 7,000 members in the last eight months, with daily interactions between business owners and consumers.

 “I wanted to make a more local group that was gonna focus on the businesses in the state,” Dugger said, who owns a truck delivery company called Dugger Logistics, LLC.